We Can't All Be Angels

-We Can't All Be Angels is the third studio album released by American country music artist David Lee Murphy.
+We Can't All Be Angels is the third studio album by American country music artist David Lee Murphy.
 It was also his final studio album for MCA, and it produced two singles on the Hot Country Songs charts: "All Lit up in Love" and "Just Don't Wait Around 'Til She's Leavin'".

 The album's title track is also included on the soundtrack to the 1998 film Black Dog.

 Track listing

 All tracks written or co-written by David Lee Murphy.
 Co-writers are named in parentheses.